AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that creates a file named Best School
-A script that overwrites if exists but creates if it doesn't A script that overwrites if exists but creates if not
+A script that overwrites if exists but creates if it doesn't A script that overwrites if exists but creates if not A script that duplicates the last line of the file iacta